 As a first step, contact the Writing Center to make an initial appointment with one of our specialist tutors.
 Be sure to mention you are a graduate student working on your thesis or dissertation.

-If none of the appointment times work for you, or if you have questions about any aspect of our service for graduate students, email the Assistant Director of the Writing Center, Jude Marr at firstname.lastname@example.org.
+If none of the appointment times work for you, or if you have questions about any aspect of our service for graduate students, email the Assistant Director of the Writing Center, Tyler Martinez, at email@example.com.

-If you are a graduate student working on a paper or other writing project, you are welcome to make an appointment with any of the tutors in the Writing Center.
+If you are a graduate student working on a paper / essay or other writing project for a course, you are welcome to make an appointment with any of the tutors in the Writing Center.
 Call the Center to make an appointment, or stop by the Center in Room 107 of Griffin Hall and speak to someone at the front desk.

 NOTE: It is important for graduate students and their advisors to understand that we do not provide an editing / proofreading service.
 We are tutors, not editors.